K. K. Muhammed: Ibadat Khana

-Excavations of the Ram Mandir
+Excavations at Ayodhya's Disputed site

-KK Muhammed was a part of the 1976 excavation of the Babri Masjid, led by B. B. Lal.
+K.K.
+Muhammed was a part of the 1976 excavation of the Babri Masjid, led by B. B. Lal.
 He stated in a rediff interview that they had found remains of a temple on the western side of the mosque.
 This temple was built between 10th and 11th century during the Gurjara-Pratihara Dynasty.
 However, his findings were suppressed by historian Irfan Habib, who he says were very powerful and influential towards the Indian Council of Historical Research and many leading newspapers.

 Muhammed also said they found 12 pillars in the excavations which were constructed with Hindu symbolism, including Ashtamangala signs.
 They had also found terracotta figurines of humans and animals, which Muhammad uses to hypothesize that a temple existed before the mosque.

-KK Muhammed further tells that he being the only Muslim involved in the excavations, had to come up by publishing his opinion in The Indian Express newspaper on 15 December 1990 to defend Prof. B. B. Lal who was constantly being attacked by the left for not confirming to their views.
+KK Muhammed further tells that he being the only Muslim involved in the excavations, had to come up by publishing his opinion in The Indian Express newspaper on 15 December 1990 to defend Prof. B. B. Lal who, according to him, was being attacked by the left-wing.